 Think of your biggest competitor.
 Have they been known to “throw mud” at your brand?
-They may think it helps their brand by sullying the opinions of consumers against you, but rather it tends to make them look bad.
+They may think it helps their brand by sullying the opinions of consumers against you, but it tends to make them look bad.
 This negative marketing tactic we mentioned above uses more covert means to make the competition look bad.
-To do this companies must be creative and strategic.
+To do this, companies must be creative and strategic.

 Comedic Negative Marketing

-Take for example the “Get A Mac” campaign.
+Take for example, the “Get A Mac” campaign.
 Apple showcased several selling points on why Mac was better than PC without harshly criticizing the competitor.
 Humor can take the edge off of negative advertising as long as it is lighthearted and true.
 Another example is the Whopper Detour.
 If you place an order for a Whopper on the Burger King app within 600 feet of a McDonald’s, users unlock the Whopper Detour promotion (a Whopper sandwich for a penny).
-An obvious troll at McDonald’s, it’s still incredibly funny use of technology and marketing.
+An obvious troll at McDonald’s, it’s still an amusing use of technology and marketing.
 Burger King is not the only fast food comedic royalty.
 Wendy’s social media account is legendary for hilarious tweets that deride several other fast food chains.

 So remember: negative marketing doesn’t always have to be “negative.”
 Used in the right context and tone, negative marketing can be integrated into any marketing strategy.